-What you can find, however, are people who remember that time they went abseiling.
-Or did an art class together.
+People do, however, remember that time they went abseiling.
+Or when they did an art class together.
 Or went bike riding in a nearby national park.
 Or spent a weekend in a lakeside cabin.

 (That could also mean that you can buy the same experience for the entire family to do together.
 Not only are you making memories, but you’ve just avoided having to think of a present for each person – bonus!)

 Airbnb also offers Airbnb Experiences, where people in cities all over the world provide experiences in their home towns.
 This includes things like tours of local markets or even lessons in ancient pottery techniques.

 Some of these are more expensive than others, but if you plan to travel for your Christmas vacation, this may be a great way to give a gift that allows you all to experience your destination on a deeper level.

 You could even consider the fact that you would probably have spent money as part of your vacation anyway, meaning that any money spent on gifting an experience in that place is money that you would have spent as part of your trip anyway.

 As an added bonus, if you’re not already a member, sign-up for Airbnb here to receive $25 credit!

 This is a little bit different from the previous point in that it may take a bit more effort but will be appreciated even more (and may be even cheaper…).

 It can be so easy to get wrapped up in the hectic nature of our day to day lives.
 So people will truly appreciate it if you offer something that allows them to step away from that, if only for a day.